 Internet search traffic fluctuates from day to day.
 To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 2x more interactions in one day than your average daily budget specifies.
 We call this overdelivery.

 However, our system makes sure that in a given billing period, you're never charged more than the number of days in that billing period multiplied by your average daily budget.

-For example, if you budget US$10 per day, and you're charged for a 30-day billing period, the maximum you would pay is US$300.
+For example, if you budget $10 per day, and you're charged for a monthly billing period, the maximum you would pay is $300.

 If Google overdelivers your ads and you accrue more costs in a billing period than your budget allows, a credit will automatically be applied to your account.
-For instance, if you accrue $35 in clicks in one month, but you have an average daily budget of $1 per day (and therefore $30 per 30-day billing period), you'll receive a $5 overdelivery credit.
+For instance, if you accrue $35 in clicks in one month, but you have an average daily budget of $1 per day (and therefore $30 per monthly billing period), you'll receive a $5 overdelivery credit.

 Note: pay for conversions campaigns are billed differently, and can be billed for more than 2 times the average daily budget.

-To see whether you've received any overdelivery credits:
+To see whether you've received any credits for overdelivery: